 [01:18] [background music]

 Derek: [01:21] I think I first heard about you and your work as you were getting some attention for flipping your classroom.
-Can you tell us a little bit about…let’s start with your teaching context, where do you teach, what kind of school is it, and then what led you to flip your classroom, and what did that look like for you?
+Can you tell us a little bit about…let’s start with your teaching context.
+Where do you teach, what kind of school is it, and then what led you to flip your classroom, and what did that look like for you?

 Stacey Roshan: [01:37] I am a high school math teacher, and also the Technology Coordinator at my school.
 I work with all the different high school teachers in integrating technology into the classroom.
 We are a private K‑12 school outside of DC.
 I work at Bullis School.

-[02:00] My journey through this has being…technology being a solution to a problem that I had is really how I got interested in all of this in the first place.
+[02:00] My journey through this has been…technology being a solution to a problem that I had is really how I got interested in all of this in the first place.
 I was teaching AP calculus AB.
 I had fantastic students.

 [02:20] One of our missions is to connect with our students every day on a very deep level.
 When I was teaching AP calculus, I felt like I was spending so much time at the board doing these lectures and students had so many questions.
 I felt a lot of anxiety in the classroom.
 That was probably the biggest thing that prompted me to change.

 [02:45] I always felt anxious in math class also, even though math was always my favorite subject.
 I think of the nature of a lot of math classes is that you sit and you get lectured for a long time, and then you go home and you have to do all these problems that you didn’t have a chance to tackle on your own in the classroom.